Skip to main content

 Event Supervisors

-Event supervisors are a dedicated set of volunteers who prepare, facilitate and score each tournament event in accordance with the event rules.
+Event supervisors are a dedicated set of volunteers who prepare, facilitate and score each tournament event in accordance with the 2027 Science Olympiad Rules, to be released on September 8, 2026.

 This page provides event supervisors with the resources to develop challenging, hands-on activities and events for Ohio Science Olympiad participants.
 Utilizing the resources and materials on this page will also provide a consistent experience for all.